NeelHaval/nand2tetris/README.md

-# Nand2tetris #
+# Nand2tetris

-## Note ##
+## License

-All content within the project is based on the book: "The Elements of Computing Systems" by Nisan and Schocken.
+This project is based on the book "The Elements of Computing Systems" by Noam Nisan and Shimon Schocken, and uses materials and software from the [nand2tetris website](https://www.nand2tetris.org/).

-All project material and part of the software used in completion of this project has been obtained from the [nand2tetris website.](https://www.nand2tetris.org/)
+All course materials, software, and related tools are subject to the original [nand2tetris license and terms of use](https://www.nand2tetris.org/copyright).

+Any original content in this repository (such as notes, explanations, or additional code) is provided for educational purposes only.

-## Project Overview ##
+## Project Overview

 In this project, I explore how a computer is built from the very basics - nand logic gates - to a fully functioning operating system.
 We go through several projects where we implement in individual steps layers of a computer.

 What follows is a cycle of implementing, then using abstraction in order to build on the implementation.
-The project excellently demonstrates how a complex machine can be designed and developed upon while using a mix of programming languages and computer hardware and computer science theory to do so.
+The project excellently demonstrates how a complex machine can be designed and developed upon.
+The intersection of computer science, computer hardware and programming is carefully explored by curating a self discovered understanding of modern computers.

-## Resources used ##
+## Resources used

-- Logic circuit - an application used in implementing logic gates
+- **Logic circuit** - an application used in implementing logic gates

-- Relevant IDE - used to edit code
+- **Relevant IDE** - used to edit code

-- Nand2tetris software - Custom software used to complete specific projects as obtained from the [nand2tetris website](https://www.nand2tetris.org/)
+- **Nand2tetris software** - Custom software used to complete specific projects as obtained from the [nand2tetris website](https://www.nand2tetris.org/)

-- (Add to list later...)

-## Navigation around the project ##
+## Navigation around the project

-The repository for this project has been laid out such that the individual projects are all within the `projects` folder.
-Here you will find all of the project resources.
+## Project Struture

+- `projects/`: Contains all individual project resources.
+- `Fundamentals/`: Markdown files explaining key concepts.
+- `Acknowledgements.md`: List of sources and references.

+## Acknowledgements

-An acknowledgements file listing any relevant sources used to complete the project is available to view.
+An acknowledgements file listing any relevant sources used to complete the project is available to view at [Acknowledgements.md](./Acknowledgements.md).

-In addition to this, several other markdown files are present within the `Fundamentals` folder which greatly aid in the understanding of the concepts used in this project.